zuozhenggh/learning-library/oci-library/oci-hol/da-functions-load-file-into-adw-python/fn-lab/lab.md

 6. Click the green play button to execute the query.

 The data from the CSV file is in the **Query Result** tab.

+## Acknowledgements

+- **Author** - Peter Jausovec
+- **Contributors** -  Peter Jausovec, Prasenjit Sarkar, Adao Junior
+- **Last Updated By/Date** - Adao Junior, October 2020

+## Need Help?

+Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
+Please click the **Log In** button and login using your Oracle Account.
+Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
+Please include your workshop name and lab name.
+You can also include screenshots and attach files.
+Engage directly with the author of the workshop.

+If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.